 What causes homelessness?
 What factors lead people to end up homeless?
 Is homelessness really a choice made by an individual or is it forced on the person in a way or another?
 What has caused an increase in homelessness in the past couple decades in almost every country?
 How much of an effect do social factors such as immigration, tourism, rising number of elderly people, population, violence in family/relationships or other factors such as culture, values or lifestyle have on homelessness?
 Is the bitter truth of homelessness being taken seriously enough by the governments?

-There are no simple or easy way to answer these questions.
+There is no simple or easy way to answer these questions.
 The core causes of homelessness can differ in every country depending on their cultural, financial and social factors.
 Homelessness is something that has always been around and for the past decade, it has been a rising issue in most countries.
 As we know, poverty is the main reason for this situation all around the world.
 Also, discrimination leads to homelessness in numerous cases.
 In many countries, the price to rent and buy a house or an apartment is rising faster than income.
 But what other factors lead to this situation?

 ‘’Causes of homelessness across countries are multifaceted, though some factors stand out, including shortages of affordable housing, privatization of civic services, investment speculation in housing, unplanned and rapid urbanization, as well as poverty, unemployment and family breakdown.
 Also contributing is a lack of services and facilities for those suffering from mental illness, alcoholism or substance abuse and displacement caused by conflicts, natural disasters and government housing policies.
 In some cases, too, homelessness leads to alcoholism, substance abuse and mental illness.’’
 (Joseph Chamie, 2017)